 Membership in the four St. Mary's honor societies reflects a student's passion and commitment to the highest standards of education and artistic excellence, and character.
 Membership in an honor society is a result of class work and in most cases accumulated hours of participation in a particular field.
-To learn about the criteria for membership for each society, please contact the advisor in the Fall.
+To learn about the criteria for membership for each society, please contact the advisor in the fall.
 Applications are reviewed in April and May.

-NAHS: National Art Honor Society, Chapter 3219 Contact: TBA
+NAHS: National Art Honor Society, Chapter 3219

-Faculty Advisors, TBA

-The National Art Honor Society recognizes the achievements of high school visual arts students.
+Contact: Julia Grieve julia.grieve@smapdx.org Faculty Advisors, Julia Grieve and EK Metsker The National Art Honor Society recognizes the achievements of high school visual arts students.
 NAHS is sponsored by the National Art Education Association.
 Membership is based on art scholarship, leadership, character, and service.
 New members are accepted in the spring.
 Points are awarded for authorized activities and student forms are collected each spring.
 A senior with sufficient points may wear the rainbow-colored cord at graduation.